What are Sub-users?

 Edit or Delete an Existing Sub-user

-  On your account's "Sub-users" page, use the list on the left to select a user.
+On your account's "Sub-users" page, use the list on the right to select a user.
 Modify any settings.
 When you're finished, click the "Save" button.
-To delete the user, click the "Delete" button.
+To delete a user, select it and click the "Delete" button.

 After a user is deleted, they'll immediately lose all login access.

 A sub-user can be one of two user types:

 - Admin: Full permissions for all users, forms, and results.